rust-lang/rfcs/text/0000-generic-dependent-consts.md

 consts in generic code (similar to how type parameters, and their associated types, can already be constrained with `where` clauses).

-However, note that when the /type/ of a constant depends on a generic parameter, whereas its /value/ does not, the constant is still allowed in a match pattern.
+However, note that when the *type* of a constant depends on a generic parameter, whereas its *value* does not, the constant is still allowed in a match pattern.
 This can occur, for instance, when the value is a nullary enum (see the example in the `Motivation` section).